Identifiers in Python – Naming Rules and Best Practices

 - Begin private identifiers with an underscore (_); Note that this doesn’t make a variable private, but discourages the user from attempting to access it

 - Put __ around names of magic methods (use leading and trailing double underscores), avoid doing this to anything else.
-Also, built-in types already use this notation.

 - Use leading double underscores only when dealing with mangling.

 - Prefer using names longer than one character- index=1 is better than i=1

 - Use underscores to combine words in an identifier, like in this_is_an_identifier

 - Since Python is case-sensitive, name and Name are two different identifiers.